 Carrier limits

-Carriers establish the maximum number of eSIM transfers.
+Carriers are the ones who set the maximum number of eSIM transfers.
 In Spain, the usual practice is:

 - No official limit: Most carriers do not set a maximum number of transfers, although some may apply waiting periods between changes.

-- Lockout period: Some carriers prevent a second transfer for 24-48 hours after the first, as an anti-fraud security measure.
+- Lock period: Some carriers prevent a second transfer for 24-48 hours after the first, as an anti-fraud security measure.

-- Identity verification: After a certain number of transfers in a short time, the carrier may request additional identity verification.
+- Identity verification: After a certain number of transfers in a short period, the carrier may request additional identity verification.

 Device limits